kirsten2/Species_validation/README.md

 The current pipeline will address both of these points.

-The species validation in this pipeline is done based on the 16S rRNA phylotype core genes, i.e. the gene-set shared among all strains of the 16S rRNA phylotype, as inferred from the genomic data.
-A major motivation for using these genes for the validation is that they are also commonly used for estimating relative abundances of species in metagenomic data.
-If the species validation pipeline confirms that the species are discrete from each other based on the core genes, we can also assume that the species can be reliably quantified with these genes.
+The species validation is done based on the 16S rRNA phylotype core genes, i.e. the gene-set shared among all strains of the 16S rRNA phylotype, as inferred from the sequenced genomes.
+The rationale for using these genes for the validation is that they are also commonly used for estimating relative abundances of species with metagenomic data.
+If the species validation pipeline confirms that the species are discrete from each other based, on the core genes, we can also assume that they can be reliably quantified with these genes.
 This will be true, even if the species engage in horizontal gene transfer for other genes, as is likely to be the case for closely related species that co-exist in the same environment.

 Pre-requisites
 --------